itsnitish22/Sign-Ease/README.md

 - With the utilization of APIs by Hello Sign, we are now able to get the documents signed digitally, eliminating the hassle of getting them signed manually.
-Keeping this feature in mind we had the idea to consume the APIs and utilize this feature for the **Indian College Hostels** and to put an end to the use of the traditional Pass Book method of Applying For Leaves or submitting Applications and keeping a track of them.
+Keeping this feature in mind we had the idea to consume the APIs and utilize this feature for the **College Hostels** and to put an end to the use of the traditional Pass Book method of Applying For Leaves or submitting Applications and keeping a track of them.
 Our Goal through **Sign Ease** is to "Ease" the signing of Leaves and Applications for the students and for the Authority Members, and ultimately to digitalize the